oasci/pitt-biosc1540-2024s/biosc1540/assessments/checkpoints/genomics/index.md

 # Genomics

+!!! danger "DRAFT"

+    This page is a work-in-progress and is subject to change at any moment.

 Our first portfolio checkpoint will involve a genomics-themed project involving *Escherichia coli* (*E. coli*).
 In the realm of biomedical research, *E. coli* is a foundational model organism and is characterized by its genetic simplicity and relevance in elucidating fundamental biological processes.